Window Buying Guide for NJ Homeowners

 Rising Energy Bills

-Old single-pane or failing double-pane windows can account for 25-30% of heat loss in winter.
-New double or triple-pane windows with low-E glass typically pay back the cost in 7-12 years through energy savings, plus they make every room more comfortable year-round.
+Old single-pane or failing double-pane windows can account for a big share of a home’s heat loss.
+New double or triple-pane windows with low-E glass cut energy bills and make every room more comfortable year-round — but those savings only show up if the opening is air-sealed properly, which is the part we own and document.

 Visible Damage to the Frame